Twin: Tuning Learning Rate and Weight Decay of Deep Homogeneous Classifiers without Validation: Experiments

-In selecting datasets for experimentation, we aimed to cover diverse domains to thoroughly assess Twin's capabilities.
-Firstly, our evaluation encompasses small datasets, a scenario particularly suitable for Twin, given that traditional pipelines struggle with HP selection due to the limited dimensions of validation sets, as explained in the paragraph dedicated to cross-validation of \cref{subsec:algo_prelim}.
-Additionally, we explore Twin's potential in the medical field, where its ability to mitigate the need for validation sets is particularly valuable, considering the complexities and regulations inherent in healthcare settings.
-Finally, we examine Twin's versatility in dealing with natural images, arguably the most widely studied domain within the computer vision community.
+To further assess the effectiveness of Twin, we introduce two additional baselines that are more robust than sharpness-based selection across experimental setups: namely, the \textit{Selection from Validation Set} (SelVS) and the \textit{Oracle}, or unrealistic selection from the test set.
+As far as the domains for experimentation are concerned, we aim to cover scenarios where Twin's capabilities could be more advantageous.
+Firstly, our evaluation encompasses small datasets (\Cref{exp:smal_ds}), a setup particularly suitable for Twin, given that traditional pipelines struggle with HP selection due to the limited dimensions of validation sets, as explained in \Cref{subsec:algo_prelim}.
+Additionally, we explore Twin's applicability in the medical domain (\Cref{exp:med_imgs}), where its ability to mitigate the need for collecting validation sets is particularly valuable, considering the complexities and regulations inherent in healthcare settings.
+Finally, we further examine Twin in dealing with natural images (\Cref{exp:nat_imgs}), as this domain is widely employed for benchmarking.